elenagiraldo3/TFMCapsNet/README.md

 ### Abstract

-Garbage  management  is  an  essential  task  in  the  everydaylife of a city.
-In many countries, dumpsters are owned and deployed bythe public administration.
-An updated what-and-where list is in the coreof the decision making process when it comes to remove or renew themas  well  as  it  may  give  extra  information  to  other  analytics  in  a  smartcity context.
-In this paper we present a Capsule Network that attains a95.35% of accuracy in recognition over the largest dataset of dumpstersavailable nowadays.
+Garbage management is an essential task in the everyday life of a city.
+In many countries, dumpsters are owned and deployed by the public administration.
+An updated what-and-where list is in the core of the decision making process when it comes to remove or renew them as well as it may give extra information to other analytics in a smart city context.
+In this paper we present a Capsule Network that attains a 95.35% of accuracy in recognition over the largest dataset of dumpsters available nowadays.